latest

 Forward Curve

-If the curve is upward sloping, it suggests that the market expects interest rates to rise in the future.
-If the curve is downward sloping, it suggests that the market expects interest rates to fall.
+If the curve is upward sloping, it reflects market expectations for higher interest rates in the future.

 You've successfully subscribed to MortgageLogic.news